xsgxlz/stat-214-lab3-group6/code/interpretation/README.md

 2. `clean.ipynb`: This Python notebook loads the `.pkl` files from above, flattens them from 3D to 2D, cleans them, then saves them to `{score}_{story}_subj{subject}.csv` (8 separate files, found in `data` directory).

 3. `importance_plots.ipynb` : This R notebook loads the `.csv` files from above, merges and cleans the data further, then saves it to `{story}.csv` (2 separate files, found in `data` directory).
 The remainder of the notebook generates various plots for analysis of SHAP and LIME values (found in `figs` directory).
+4. `lab 3 code.qmd`: This python qmd file loads the `.pkl` files from above and creates several scatterplots, barplots and distribution plots to analyse the relationship and differences between SHAP and LIME methods

 ##### Relevant Data